twilio/twilio-voice-react-native-app/app/README.md

 ### Directory Structure

 Smaller reusable components are found in the `src/components/` folder, where larger compilations of those smaller components can be found in `src/screens/`.
-The intent of a component, such as `Dialer` or `Home`, in the `src/screens/` folder is that it is "connected" to the application state through React-Redux and React Navigation, whereas components in the `src/components/` folder are state-less.
+The intent of a component, such as `Dialer` or `Home`, in the `src/screens/` folder is that it is connected to the application state through React-Redux and React Navigation, whereas components in the `src/components/` folder are state-less.

 ### Application State Mangagement

 Redux-Toolkit is leveraged to maintain the majority of the application state.
 Some components might maintain an internal state (e.g. the Dialer screen for the identity and type of the recipient) where it makes sense.
 Data that needs to be accessible globally is made available through the Redux store.
-State slices are written using the "ducks" file pattern where the actions and reducers are found in the same file.
+State slices are written using the [ducks file pattern](https://github.com/erikras/ducks-modular-redux) where the actions and reducers are found in the same file.

 See the Redux documentation [here](https://redux.js.org/introduction/getting-started).